 Grunsky Elementary is implementing a Schoolwide Program.
-The school has been identified as Additional Targeted Support and Improvement (ATSI).
+The school has not been identified as a Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), or Additional Targeted Support and Improvement (ATSI); therefore, it is exempt from completing the purpose and description.